rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
 This seems to work.
 However, there is a wrinkle.
-Note that we found the characterizing node as this node `pattern[1][0][1][0][1][0]`, which is a factor node.
-But why not any of the other nodes? for example, why not `pattern` itself?
-Indeed, the effectiveness of our specialized grammar is dependent on finding as small a characterizing node as possible that fully captures the fault.
+Note that we set the evocative subtree as this subtree `pattern[1][0][1][0][1][0]`, which is a `<factor>` node.
+But why not any of the other subtrees? for example, why not `evocative_pattern` itself?
+Indeed, the effectiveness of our specialized grammar is dependent on finding as small a evocative subtree as possible that fully captures the fault.
 So, how do we automate it?
 The idea is fairly simple.
 We start from the root of the evocative pattern.
 We know that this pattern fully captures the predicate.
-That is, any valid input generated from this pattern by filling in the abstract nodes is guaranteed to produce the failure.
+That is, any valid input generated from this pattern by filling in the abstract nodes is (statistically) guaranteed to produce the failure.
 Next, we move to the children of this node.
 If the node is abstract, we return immediately.
-If however, the child is not abstract, we let the child be the characterizing node, and try to reproduce the failure.
+If however, the child is not abstract, we let the child be the evocative subtree, and try to reproduce the failure.
 If the failure is not reproduced, we move to the next child.
 If the failure is reproduced we recurse deeper into the current child.

 <!--
 ############
-def find_characterizing_node(fault_tree, grammar, start, fn):
+def find_evocative_subtree(fault_tree, grammar, start, fn):
     if ddset.is_node_abstract(fault_tree): return None
     if not fuzzer.is_nonterminal(fault_tree[0]): return None
     g, s = grammar_gc(atleast_one_fault_grammar(grammar, start, fault_tree, 'F1'))